Wahoo KICKR RUN treadmill review – can Wahoo do for treadmill running what they did for indoor cycling?

 Elite speeds

 Next was to try out the ‘elite speeds’ the KICKR RUN promises.
 My colleague Patrick and I challenged ourselves with seeing if we could match the speeds that some of the world’s best PRO triathletes can hold.
 Starting with Anne Haug’s Kona marathon pace, and working our way up to attempting Alex Yee’s 10km pace.
 As a decidedly average, amateur Ironman distance racer, my poor legs did not know what had hit them.
 The treadmill on the other hand, coped perfectly well as the pace ramped up.
-The only shaking and wobbling was coming from quads, not the treadmill.
-My colleague Patrick even managed to go to the max speed the treadmill can offer (4 mins/mile) and what was really quite impressive was how quickly the treadmill slowed down (he was using it in RunFree mode) the second his legs started to give up.
-Sadly (for me) no comedy catapulting off the back moment in sight.
+The only shaking and wobbling was coming from my quads, not the treadmill.
+It was also impressive just how quickly the treadmill slowed down once your pace dropped.
+No comedy catapulting off the back moments!

 TRI247 Wahoo KICKR RUN treadmill review